 The largest accidental oil spill in history is the 2010 BP Deepwater Horizon oil spill.
 Approximately 134 million gallons of oil were released and coated the Gulf Coast.

 However, the largest oil spill was not an accident.
 In 1990, during their retreat from Kuwait, Saddam Hussein ordered Iraqi troops to release oil into Kuwait’s Sea Island terminal.
 It’s estimated that 380 to 520 million gallons of oil were intentionally spilled.

-In the entire history of the United States, there have only been 15 years during which the country was not at war.
-Since the end of WWII (the war to “end all wars”), there have been at least 285 armed conflicts.
+In the history of the United States, there have only been 15 years during which the country was not at war.
+Since WWII ended (the war to “end all wars”), there have been at least 285 armed conflicts.